-To operate, press and release the programmed HomeLink $\ensuremath{\mathbb{B}}$ button.
+To operate, push and release the programmed HomeLink® button.
 Activation will now occur for the programmed device (i.e., garage door opener, gate operator, security system, entry door lock, home/office lighting, etc.,).
 The hand-held transmitter of the device may also be used at any time.